rahulshah777/SoftwareQualityAssurance/README.md

 python process_wiki_dump.py path/to/wikipedia_dump.xml output
 ```

+### CI/CD Pipelines

+### GitHub Actions

+The project includes several GitHub Actions workflows:

+1. **CI Pipeline** (`ci.yml`):
+   - Runs on push and pull requests
+   - Tests on multiple OS and Java versions
+   - Builds the project and runs tests
+   - Uploads test results and artifacts

+2. **Code Quality** (`code-quality.yml`):
+   - Runs Checkstyle, PMD, and SpotBugs
+   - Enforces code quality standards
+   - Uploads reports as artifacts

+3. **Security Analysis** (`codeql-analysis.yml`):
+   - Performs static code analysis with CodeQL
+   - Identifies security vulnerabilities
+   - Runs on a weekly schedule and on push/PR

+4. **Wikipedia Analysis** (`analyze.yml`):
+   - Processes the sample Wikipedia dump
+   - Generates word frequency analysis
+   - Runs weekly and on demand

 ### Azure Pipeline

-The project includes an `azure-pipelines.yml` file that defines a CI/CD pipeline with the following stages:
-1. **Build**: Compiles the code and runs tests
-2. **Analyze**: Processes a sample Wikipedia dump and generates analysis

-To set up the pipeline:
+Alternatively, you can use the provided `azure-pipelines.yml` file for Azure DevOps:
 1. Push the code to an Azure DevOps repository
 2. Create a new pipeline and select the `azure-pipelines.yml` file
 3. Run the pipeline

+## Dependabot

+Dependabot is configured to:
+- Check for dependency updates weekly
+- Automatically create pull requests for updates
+- Apply appropriate labels and reviewers

+To update dependencies manually, check the Dependabot section in your GitHub repository's "Security" tab.

 ## Output Files